-A Good Source of Protein
+Yogurt Contains a Good Source of Protein

 Dairy yogurts in general, are a good source of protein.
 In regular dairy yogurt, you can expect to find 8 grams of protein per cup.
 This is the equivalent of what you’d find in a glass of milk.

 You can find higher protein content in Greek yogurt and Skyr (Icelandic) types of yogurt.
 They offer anywhere from 1 ½ to 2 times the amount of protein in regular yogurt.

 Protein helps with growth and development, especially in children.
 It also helps kids feel full after eating, due in part, to its ability to tamp down gherlin (the hunger hormone).

 The fat content of kid yogurt is the same as it is for adult varieties of yogurt.
 Generally, you’ll find non-fat or fat free to full fat (whole milk based) and options in between.

 Fat may also contribute to fullness after eating.
 This is due to the slowing effect it has on digestion.
 In other words, fat takes longer to digest (similar to fiber), keeping you fuller, longer.

 So, a full fat yogurt may be more filling and satisfying than a fat-free or low fat yogurt.